Star formation at the smallest scales; A JWST study of the clump populations in SMACS0723: Discussion and Conclusions

 The majority of the clumps studied in this work has gone so far undetected at HST wavelengths.
 First because the RELICS data are not sufficiently deep, and secondly, the signal of point-like structures has been smeared out at the lower resolution of the WFC3 IR camera.

 The detection of clumps has been done in different steps.
-The initial extraction has been performed via visual inspection on 3-color images of the targets to overcome contamination from interlopers.
+The initial extraction has been performed via visual inspection on 3-colour images of the targets to overcome contamination from interlopers.
 Fainter clumps, missed after this first iteration have been included by visually inspecting the galaxy residual images in the reference frames, F150W and F200W.
-The initial photometric catalogue contains de-lensed photometry (estimates and upper limits) and intrinsic effective radii (or upper limits), $R_{\rm eff}$ for 225 clumps detected in the F150W and F200W filters.
+The initial photometric catalogue contains de-lensed photometry (estimates and upper limits) and intrinsic effective radii (or upper limits) for 223 clumps detected in the F150W and F200W filters.
 Overall, we determine $R_{\rm eff}$ ranging from upper limits of a few parsec up to resolved clumps of a few hundreds parsec.
-The range of absolute $V$ band magnitudes goes from $-10$ to $-19$ ABmag.
+The range of absolute $V$ band magnitudes goes from $-10$ to $-20$ ABmag.
 A comparison with (rare) massive young star clusters in the local universe, confirm that we are resolving \emph{bona-fide} star clusters in galaxies across a large fraction of the cosmic formation history.
-As already noticed in recent studies of clump populations in deep HST survey of the frontier field lensing fields \citep[][and Claeyssens et al., in prep.]{mestric2022}, stellar clumps are not single entities within their host galaxies, but they progressively resolve into compact systems.
+As already noticed in recent studies of clump populations in deep HST survey of the Frontier Field lensing fields \citep[][and Claeyssens et al., in prep.]{mestric2022}, stellar clumps are not single entities within their host galaxies, but they progressively resolve into compact systems.
 We, therefore, refer to stellar clumps not as star formation units but as clustered stellar regions, for which we investigate their nature.
+When comparing size and FUV magnitude of clumps detected in the Frontier Field regions covered with HST and the clumps analysed in this work we derive significantly smaller sizes and lower magnitudes, as a result of the superior spatial sampling and sensitivity of JWST observations.